What’s the Link Between Lower Back Pain and IBS?

 Back pain is one of the most common complaints people have, regardless of what other conditions they might also have.
-The Mayo Clinic estimates that approximately 80% of Americans will experience back pain in their lives at least once.1,2
+The Mayo Clinic estimates that approximately 80 percent of Americans will experience back pain in their lives at least once.1,2

 Abdominal pain is a common symptom experienced by those living with irritable bowel syndrome (IBS), but the link between low back pain and IBS isn’t as clearly defined.